 In addition to the pension benefits described in Note 6, the Port provided post-retirement health care benefits, to retired employees and their spouse, who retire after at least 10 years of service to the Port and qualifies to receive benefits from the Washington State Public Employee Retirement System.
-As of December 31, 2016, one (1) retirees met this eligibility requirement.
+As of December 31, 2017, five (5) retirees met this eligibility requirement and sixteen employees are eligible for this benefit upon retirement.

-The Port pays for an insurance policy for the retirees until they are eligible for Medicare or another medical insurance plan at which time coverage ends.
-The plan is Asuris Emerge Plus through Asuris Northwest Health.
-It has a \$1,800 deductible with a maximum coinsurance amount of \$5,500.
+The Port covers an insurance policy for the retirees until they are eligible for Medicare or another medical insurance plan at which time coverage ends.
 Employer contributions are financed on pay-as-you go basis.
 Expenditures for post-retirement benefits are included in administrative fringe benefits since this amount is not a significant liability.

-During 2016, expenditures of \$25,387 were recognized for post-retirement health care.
-This amount is 2% of our total benefit cost of \$1,271,205 and 1% of the total employee payroll costs.
-Expenditures for 2015 and 2014 were \$29,711 and \$51,271 respectively.
+During 2017, expenditures of \$51,237 were recognized for post-retirement health care.
+This amount is 5% of our total benefit cost of \$1,001,457 and 1% of the total employee payroll costs.
+Expenditures for 2016 and 2015 were \$25,387 and \$29,711 respectively.